MITRECND/picaboo/README.md

 OSINT reporting on what Palo Alto has coined '[KerrDown](https://unit42.paloaltonetworks.com/tracking-oceanlotus-new-downloader-kerrdown/)' provides a good opportunity to pick on this malware family some more, and see how `picaboo` can assist an RE.

-In KerrDown, Base64 encoded data is executed as PIC.
+In KerrDown, Base64 encoded data is decoded and executed as PIC.
 Which reveals multiple modules leading to an attempt to download and execute more PIC.

 If we take the cited SHA256 `040abac56542a2e0f384adf37c8f95b2b6e6ce3a0ff969e3c1d572e6b4053ff3` and unrar it, we can see the offending DLL `wwlib.dll` which is loaded and has its export function `FMain` executed by the executable `Noi dung chi tiet don khieu nai gui cong ty.exe`.